zenomt/rtmp-errata-addenda/rtmp-uris.md

 =======================
 Adobe's Real-Time Messaging Protocol (RTMP) comprises a family of network protocols for transporting streams of time-oriented video, audio, and data messages over IP networks.
-The URI schemes used to identify, locate, and access streaming resources in the RTMP family follow the [URI Generic Syntax of RFC 3986][URI], with constraints.
+The URI schemes that are used to identify, locate, and access streaming resources in the RTMP family follow the [URI Generic Syntax of RFC 3986][URI], with constraints.
 This memo describes the syntax constraints and the access semantics for RTMP family URIs.